angular/angular-bazel-example/README.md

 ## Coming soon

-Karma testing rules are in-progress, should be available Q4 2017
+Production bundling with https://github.com/bazelbuild/rules_closure/ is underway, should be available Dec 2017 or Jan 2018

-Production bundling with https://github.com/bazelbuild/rules_closure/ is underway, should be available Q4 2017
+Code-splitting and lazy loading are planned for Q1 2018